I Don't Noah Much, But I Know Allie Love You...

 I find my instincts were absolutely right.

-The Notebook I think makes an effort to try to add a twist into this story primarily by having the older man called at first Duke, but it was obvious from the get-go that Duke and Noah were one and the same.
-As a result, what one is waiting for is for Allie to see she's Allie.
 Without minimizing the serious issue of dementia the older Allie must truly be out of it if she didn't make the connection between herself and the Allie of the story.
-In the middle of the story, we get a visit from Duke's children but the nurse tells her they are his, not hers.
+In the middle of the story, we get a visit from Duke's children but the nurse tells her they are his children, not hers.
 Whether this is a concession to her illness or an effort to try and keep the subterfuge I can only guess, but by this time if you haven't figured it out you haven't been paying attention.

 Instead, you've been distracted by the physical beauty of McAdams and avant-garde actor Gosling.
-The Notebook is if nothing else a very lush picture, going for excessively beautiful and romantic imagery and settings (Robert Fraisse's cinematography is bathed in lush sunsets and geese or swans swimming in gentle swamps, and Aaron Zigman's score takes a stab at being soft, gentle, romantic).
+The Notebook is if nothing else a very lush picture, going for excessively beautiful and romantic imagery and settings.
+Robert Fraisse's cinematography is bathed in lush sunsets and geese or swans swimming in gentle swamps, and Aaron Zigman's score takes a stab at being soft, gentle and romantic.

 Lest I forget, Garner and Rowlands were on the whole good in portraying a couple who are slowly losing each other to illness and death (another Sparks hallmark).
 My only question is how you get a dark-haired older man like Garner from a golden-haired boy like avant-garde actor Gosling.